jamejone/jamejone/README.md

 ## Side project #2: [w8lifting.app](https://w8lifting.app)

 w8lifting.app is a simple, customizable weightlifting journal which I use to track my powerlifting routine.
 Utilizing PWA technology powered by Nuxt, it's capable of working fully offline.
-The state of the application is always synchronized to the local storage of your device, so you never need to worry about 'saving' your data.

 ## Side project #3: [So Long, and Thanks For All the Bits](https://blog.cumulosoftware.com/)